How does commissioning me work?

 Looking forward to hearing from you!

-To start the commission process, please contact me firstname.lastname@example.org or use the contact form in the 'Contact' section of my website.
+To start the commission process, please contact me firstname.lastname@example.org or fill out the Commission Form (recommended for personal use character commissions).

 • Any specific dimensions/resolution that may apply. (particularly if intended for print)